andersevenrud/ha-nexa-bridge-x/README.md

 All connected devices will appear automatically as a device with entities using names based on features and configuration.

-> The names configured in the App/Web UI defines the internal unique ID.
-Changing these
+> The names are taken from configurations in the App/Web UI.
-> will create new entities.
-Duplicate names will be suffixed with a number.
 > It is recommended that you name them something simple, i.e. if you have a switch
 > in your connected to a power strip, lamp, etc. name it "Living Room".
-All devices
-> gets suffixed in HA with the type of device.

 ## Documentation